HSP Core Courses

 SHUM 2750 Introduction to Humanities

-Spring.
+Fall, Spring.
 4 credits.
-Limited to 15 students per section.
-Online.
+Limited to 15 students.

 These seminars offer an introduction to the humanities through the exploration of various historical, cultural, social and political topics.
 Students will engage with a range of texts and media drawn from the arts, humanities, and/or humanistic social sciences.
 Guest speakers, including Cornell faculty and Society for the Humanities Fellows, will present from different disciplines and points of view.
 Students will consider local sites including Cornell special collections and archives.
 Students enrolled in these seminars will have the opportunity to participate in additional programming related to the Society’s theme and the Humanities Scholars Program for undergraduate humanities research.